 - low on skill and low on story

 - low on skill and high on story

 - high on skill and low on story

 - high on skill and high on story

-As I wrote above, sometimes something looks like it is low on skill, but it could be quiet the opposite.
+As I wrote above, sometimes something looks like it is low on skill, but it could be quite the opposite.
 Low on complexity does not equal low on skill.
 How to measure and value skill is not an easy feat.
-Skill is often measured by how realistic it looks, in the case of visual arts.
+Skill is often measured by how realistic it looks, for visual arts.
 But I would argue that the preciseness of a pencil line, it starts and ends where it should, is a better measurement.

 I support this because only with practice one can draw a line correctly starting from the right place, ending in the right place, with the right thickness, coarseness, angle, curve, proper hardness, colour, thickness and more.
 The looking-good part is a matter of taste, recognition, education and willingness to accept something unknown.